jekyll/minima/_posts/2021-05-13-competitive-programming.md

 Tech interviews usually have online assessments, which is very similar to a Leetcode contest in terms of difficulty and format.
 Usually, a decent score is required to advance to the interviews.
 If you are interested in such companies, you will need to do well in the online assessments.
 I will like to note that competitive programming does not prepare for the upcoming technical interviews which require other skills and preparation.

 Regardless of your background, I do recommend starting on Leetcode, coding with Python.
-On Leetcode, there are various Explore cards where you can practice the basic concepts.
+On Leetcode, there are various [Explore cards](https://leetcode.com/explore/) where you can practice the basic concepts.

-While C++ is the overwhelmingly popular language for competitive programming, I suggest learning C++ only after you started getting hit by TLEs (time limit exceeded) on Codeforces, or when you are committed to your school in coding competitions (e.g. NOI, IOI, ICPC).
+While C++ is the overwhelmingly popular language for competitive programming, I suggest learning C++ only after you started getting hit by TLEs (time limit exceeded) on Codeforces, or when you are committed to representing your school in coding competitions (e.g. NOI, IOI, ICPC).

 After some exposure to competitive programming, you can determine whether are you genuinely interested in contests, or only interested in passing technical interviews, or neither.
 I just find coding competitions inherently fun.